buithaibinh/AWS-Source-Base-Package/Mobile/iOS/README.md

 export PATH=$GEM_HOME/bin:$PATH
 ```

+For more detail, Reference https://guides.cocoapods.org/using/getting-started.html

+## Download Starter source code
+Before starting, you should download [Starter Source Code](iOS/Starter) and do steps below.
+This is empty project which we added neccessary package for work with AWS.

+After download, open this project by X-Code and do below steps

 ## Configuration
+After creating AWS infrastructure by backend source (Base/Starter), you download files `awsconfiguration.json`, `schema.graphql`, `schema.json` from AWS Appsync

-File `awsconfiguration.json` will contain all keys, project identifier, ... about AWS services, so please make sure all information in this file have been correct before run project (replace all values start with `"YOUR_"`)
+File `awsconfiguration.json` will contain all keys, project identifier, ... about AWS services

+File `schema.graphql, schema.json` contain information of graphql APIs.

+### Modify awsconfiguration.json
+You need to replace all values start with prefix `"YOUR_"` in `DemoAWS/Common/awsconfiguration.json` of Starter source code.
+Or you can replace this file by the one which you downloaded from AWS Appsync
 ```json
 {
     "UserAgent": "aws-amplify-cli/0.1.0",